 - Sprinkle some For-Bid over your cat's food to make her stool less appealing to the family dog.

-- Consider getting your cat a litter box with a built-in cover like the Hooded Litter Pan or Catty Corner Litter Box to limit your dog's access to the litter.
+- Consider getting your cat a litter box with a built-in cover like the Rollaway Litter Box or Marchioro Bill Litter Box to limit your dog's access to the litter.

 As vile as you may view this behavior, our veterinarians emphasize you should never punish your dog for stool eating.
 To curb the habit, try the recommendations listed above, and if your dog continues, consult with your veterinarian.